 When Superstorm Sandy made landfall in 2012, it devastated communities across the Northeastern United States, causing significant numbers of lost lives and billions of dollars in damages in the second costliest hurricane in US history.
+The expense and complexity of building up and changing over 4000 miles of coastline just in the NY-NJ area has eluded large scale plans and funding and approvals that would need to be coordinated between a large number of states and municipalities of varying size and economic conditions.

-The hypothesis for Blue Dunes came about because of the expense and complexity of building up and changing over 4000 miles of coastline just in the NY-NJ area.
 The resulting hydrodynamic and economic models showed that offshore dunes, potentially coupled with offshore wind renewable energy, have great potential to diminish risks for loss of life and property in the region.

 This approach offers an effective line of defense for a wide variety of storm types, and promises to mitigate the risks of extreme weather for a significant portion of the region’s residents and businesses.
 The study showed that substantial annual savings, in the range of tens of millions dollars for flood insurance alone, could be procured and leveraged for future resiliency measures at the regional or national level.